-Vera to date (as at Aug 12), shariah funds are still outperforming their conventional peers.
-Malaysian equity shariah funds in the large-cap and mid- and small-cap categories provided average returns of 7% and 18.1% respectively.
-In comparison, Malaysian equity funds in both categories provided returns of 35.7% and 6.5% respectively, Islamic funds that invest in the Asia-Pacific ex-Japan region returned 10.85%, compared with their conventional counterparts '167%.
+Vear to date (as at Aug 12), shariah funds are still outperforming their conventional peers.

+Malaysian equity shariah funds in the large-cap and mid- and small-cap categories provided average returns of 7% and 8.11% respectively.
+In comparison, Malaysian equity funds in both categories provided returns of 8.5% and 6.5% respectively, Islamic funds that invest in the Asia-Pacific ex-Japan region returned 10.85%, compared with their conventional counterparts 1.67%.

 Meanwhile, global Islamic equity funds outperformed their conventional peers, albeit marginally, according to Lipper's data for the six months ended Aug 7.

 The performance of most asset classes took a big hit in the first quarter of the year as there was almost zero economic activity owing to the lockdowns imposed by governments around the world to stem the spread of the Covid-19 pandemic.
-Akmal Hassan, managing director of AIIMAN Asset Management 5dn Bhd, says against this backdrop, few asset classes were spared from the volatility.
+Akmal Hassan, managing director of AlIMAN Asset Management Sdn Bhd, says against this backdrop, few asset classes were spared from the volatility.

-"Similarly, the performance of shariah funda was also impacted.
-However, the shariah space fared relatively better due to the exclusion of the conventional banking, gaming, tobacco and alcohol sectors, which took a big hit and are likely to see a delayed recovery," saya Akmal.
+alcohol sectors, which took a big hit and are likely to see a delayed recovery," says Akmal.

-Ismitz Maithew De Alwis, executive director and CEO of Kenanga Investors Bhd, notes that shariah funds in general have outperformed due to their lack of exposure to the banking sector and a higher weighting in defensive sectors such as healthcare and telecommunications.
-'As such, shariah funds in general have outperformed.
-Coing into a recovery, the shariah outperformance could reverse as cyclical sectors such as banks rebound faster,' he adds.
+Iamitz Matthew De Alwis, executive director and CEO of Kenanga Investors Bhd, notes that shariah funds in general have outperformed due to their lack of exposure to the banking sector and a higher weighting in defensive sectors such as healthcare and telecommunications.
+"As such, shariah funds in general have outperformed.
+Coing into a recovery; the shariah outperformance could reverse as cyclical sectors such as banks rebound faster," he adds.

-PMB Investment Bhd chief investment officer Isnami Ahmad Mohtar says the performance of its funds, which are all shariah-compliant; was affected by the various market-moving events happening within the year.
-While the performance of its funds was affected when their net asset value (NAV) per unit declined between 18.44% and 25.80% in the first quarter of 2020, performance recovered in the second quarter, when it increased between 18.66% and 41.92%.
+PMB Investment Bhd chief investment officer Isnami Ahmad Mohtar says the performance of its funds, which are all shariah-compliant, was affected by the various market-moving events happening within the year.
+While the performance of its funds was affected when their net asset value (NAV) per unit declined between 18.4% and 25.8% in the first quarter of 2020, performance recovered in the second quarter, when it increased between 18.66% and 41.92%.

-Photo by Mahd Shahcin Yuhyar The Edge Amid the market volatility, BIMB Investment's funds have been doing relatively well year to date, says Najmuddin Mohd Latth, CEO of BIMB Investment Management Bhd, Its BIMB i Growth fund, for example, returned 68% and 16.94% in the three- and six-month periods (as at June 80) respectively, outperforming the Equity Malaysia category, which gave average returns of 20% and -2.75% in the three- and six-month periods respectively.
+been doing relatively well year to date, says Najmuddin Mohd Luttli, CEO of BIMB Investment Management Bhd.
+Its BIMB: I crowth fund, for example, returned 68% and 16.04% in the three- and six-month periods (as at June 80) respectively, outperforming the Equity Malaysia category, which gave average returns of 20% and -2.75% in the three- and six-month periods respectively.

 Despite the unfavourable market conditions earlier this year, some fund houses did see a significant increase in the assets under management (AUM) of their shariah-compliant funds in the first half of the year.
-The country's lalamic fund management industry has managed to maintain its position in terms of AUM and NAV, even though the total size of the capital market has shrunk since the Covid-19 market rout in March, says Akmal.
+The country's Islamic fund management industry has managed to maintain its position in terms of AUM and NAV, even though the total size of the capital market has shrunk since the Covid-19 market rout in March, says Akmal.

-"Speaking for ourselves, we are in a better position today compared with when we started the year.
-The total assets under administration of AIIMAN grew 55 from RMT/4 billion at the start of 2020 to RMS-8 billion (as at June 80).
+"Speaking for ourselves, we are in a better position today compared with when we started the speaking to Guiseree, we also in outer position looky compared with whether we stated the year.
+The total assets under administration of AIIMAN grew 55 from RMTA billion at the start of 2020 to RMIS.8 billion (as at June 80).
 We saw some flows returning, especially from the institutional side.
-Institutional investors were looking for sources of diversification to provide stability in their portfolios through quality sukuk.
-Hence, we saw some inflows into our flixed income funds," he says.
+Institutional side.
+Institutional side institutional side